arskom/spyne/.github/ISSUE_TEMPLATE/bug_report.md

 See the readme file for more information.

-If you are here to report a bug, please delete this bit and go on.
+If you are here to report a proper issue, please delete this bit and go on.
+Sorry about the inconvenience.

+If you are not sure, just start a discussion.
+We will happily convert it to an issue if it's necessary.

  Thanks!